Published: September 08, 2022 • Updated: November 21, 2023 • 2 min read

 A new command-line function?
 Add it to your dotfile and leave it for a week.
 A new testing tool?
 Write a real test and prove why it’s great.
 A new design pattern?
 Build something small and open the code up for critique.

 When you try it yourself, you’ll learn firsthand what works and what doesn’t.
 You’ll raise counterarguments, and if it’s a good idea, find ways to address them.
 When you pitch the idea to others it will be stronger.

 One of my favorite questions to ask is “What’s wrong with this idea?”
-People in a hierarchy don’t want to criticize.
-They’ll withhold valuable data unless they are invited to share and feel comfortable doing so.
-That pushback is the most valuable thing you can hear.
+People don’t want to criticize.
+They’ll withhold valuable feedback unless they are invited to share and feel comfortable doing so.

 This is similar to Paul Saffo’s “strong opinions, weakly held.”
 If you assume that there is an ideal solution to your problem, then finding flaws in your idea is good, because abandoning it gets you closer to the ideal.